spring1843/go-dsa/tree/README.md

 # Trees

-A collection of zero or more nodes in which root, a distinguished node is connected to all subtrees via a directed edge.
+A collection of zero or more nodes in which the root, a distinguished node, is connected to all subtrees via a directed edge.
 In the real world trees are like a real tree but upside down.

 Traversing a tree means visiting every node in a tree and performing some work on it.
 Picking the right order in which we visit each node is key in solving a problem efficiently.
 Main three ways of traversing a tree are shown in figure-1.